Supta Virasana: Reclining Hero Pose

-- Begin in Virasana, Hero pose.
-Hold this posture until you can comfortably sit between your heels, knees remaining on the floor.
-When you’re ready to lie back, exhale while beginning to lower your upper body toward the ground behind you.
+- When you’re ready to lie back, exhale to lower your upper body toward the ground behind you.
 Shift your weight to your hands, then to your forearms on the ground.
 Use your fingertips and palms to support your lower back and begin to release all the way to the ground or the supports behind you.
 Keep your knees aligned with your hips.

-- Keep your front ribs soft while you find more length in your lower back.
-Think about drawing your pubic bone up towards your belly to help your lower back make contact with the floor behind you.
+- Lengthen your lower back: think about drawing your tailbone forward to help your lower back soften toward the floor behind you.
 Lay your hands at your sides like you would for savasana, palms up and fingers relaxed.

-- Stay in this posture as long as it is comfortable, beginning with one minute and working up to five and beyond.
-When you’re ready to release, use your forearms and hands to return to Virasana, keeping your chin tucked — lead with the heart instead.
+- Stay in this posture as long as it is comfortable, beginning with one minute and working up to five.
+When you’re ready to release, use your forearms and hands to return to virasana.
+Keep your chin tucked and lead with your chest.

 - Supta = reclining